| Leif Ericson model kit (1968) Designer Matt Jefferies worked on Gene Roddenberry's Star Trek (creating

 for inspiration to another of his projects that has since become something

+of a legend in model making circles.
 In 1968, model kit company AMT hired Jefferies to create a series of kits

 which were to exist in the shared universe of the "Strategic Space Command."